Professionalism in the workplace: A guide for effective workplace etiquette

 “Whether you’re in an office, cubicle or open space, it is important to mind the personal space and time of others,” Curameng explains.
 “A ‘quick’ conversation about the movie you saw last night could turn into 15 to 30 minutes, which is not a productive use of time for you or your colleagues.
 Catch up on last night’s game or your weekend plans at lunch time or after work.”

 It’s also helpful to remember that personal business doesn’t just include phone calls or conversations about your life outside of work.
 These days, it’s easier than ever to take a quick break by whipping out your phone to peruse social media.
 But what you intended to be a five-minute distraction can quickly turn into 20 minutes of wasted time.

 Some companies have specific policies around social media for this very reason.
-If yours does, be sure you know what it says and adhere to it.
+If yours does, be sure you know what they are and adhere to them.
 Even if there isn’t an official policy in place, Curameng maintains that it’s important to think before you post, Tweet or comment at work or about work.

 “Never post or comment negatively about your job, boss or coworkers,” she says.
 “Those words could find their way back to someone within the company and may put your job in jeopardy.”

 5. Avoid the negative side of office politics

 It’s true that office politics can be unavoidable.
 At times, it’s a necessary part of climbing the corporate ladder.
 The truth is, you’re already part of your organization’s political landscape simply by being an employee.
 But it’s possible to stay on the positive side of things in the following ways: